NextGenITInfo/nextgenit-site/README.md

 # nextgenit-site

-A minimal, responsive Vue 3 + Vite landing page for NextGenIT, designed for deployment on Cloudflare Pages.
+A modern, futuristic Vue 3 + Vite landing page for NextGenIT meetups, designed for deployment on Cloudflare Pages.

 ## Features

 - 🚀 Built with Vue 3 and Vite for fast development and optimized production builds
 - 📱 Fully responsive design with mobile-first approach
+- 🎨 Dark theme with NextGenIT brand colors (#00FFD1, #FE005B, #18204E)
+- ✨ Animated particle background with floating elements
-- 🎨 Modern gradient background with smooth animations
+- 🔮 Glassmorphism effects with neon glow animations
+- 🎯 Interactive logo with hover effects and shimmer animation
+- 📱 Social media links with animated hover states
+- 🌟 Smooth animations and transitions throughout
 - ♿ Accessibility-friendly with proper semantic HTML and focus states
-- 🎯 Centered logo placeholder and clean typography
-- 🔮 Prepared structure for animated backgrounds and social icons
+- 🔍 SEO optimized with meta tags and Open Graph support
 - ⚡ Static site generation for optimal performance
+- 🎭 Modern typography with Alatsi font from Google Fonts

 ## Development